 Now click on the “Text” tab in the editor to see the audio file basically uses a shortcode to display as a player.

+Though the shortcode has both open and close tags, the closing audio tag is not mandatory.
 You can also add the fallback audio files using the below shortcode.
 In this case if there is a problem in playing .mp3 file then WordPress will choose the fallback option .ogg and then .wav.

 Looping and autoplay options can be added as below: